K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 `$filteredEbooks` will consume memory.

-A solution could be to create an iterator that would iterate through the `$ebooks` and return on-demand the ones that are eligible.
+A solution could be to create an iterator that would iterate through the `$ebooks` and return the ones that are eligible.
 But we would have to create a new class just for that and iterators are a bit tedious to write… Lucky us, since PHP 5.5.0 we can use generators!

 ```php
 private function getEbooksEligibleToWebReader($ebooks)